nextensio/docs/content/en/Architecture/onboarding/_index.md

 * The AppGroup ID is an email id.
 * The AppGroup Name is just a descriptive string
 * The AppGroup Compute Pods (default 1).
 This represents the number of connectors per AppGroup ID.
 There can be multiple connectors for scale (load balancing) and/or redundancy.
 The default value of one connector is a good start!
-* Services: in our example, customer will enter appx.awesomecustomer.com, appy.awesomecustomer.com
+* Services: in our example, customer will enter the application URLs appx.awesomecustomer.com, appy.awesomecustomer.com

 Note that we will have to enter two records - one for AppGroup-DCA and one for AppGroup-DCB.
 This helps identify each connector uniquely, and thereby apply access policies per connector.